GeoNode/documentation/usage/managing_layers/layer_editing.rst

 Replacing the Layer
 -------------------

+To consider valid the input resource all new files should follow those rules:

+- The input filename **must be** the same as the layer in GeoNode.
+Usually is enough the take the layer name in the alternate value
+- Is **not** possible to replace a vector layer with a raster one and vice-versa.
+- The dataset type must be consistent.
+So that is not possible to replace a `LineString` dataset with a `Point`
+- The attribute schema must be consistent with the one already present

 From the *Layer Editing* panel click on :guilabel:`Replace` to change the layer source dataset.
 You will be driven to the *Replace Layer* page in which :guilabel:`Choose Files` button allows you to select files from your disk.

 .. figure:: img/replace_layer_page.png